Lelekhoa1812/Sall-e/README.md

 ---

-## **Acknowledgement of Resources**
+## **Acknowledgement of Resources** ✍️
-This is the product from unit ENG30002 - Engineering Technology Sustainability Project, Swinburne University of Technology.
+This project is a product from unit ENG30002 - Engineering Technology Sustainability Project, Swinburne University of Technology.